rsmp-nordic/rsmp_core/sphinx/source/purpose.rst

 technology area or vendor specific information - four message types have been identified that cover all types of information that the Swedish Transport Administration needs.
-The information in each message is dynamic and is defined by technical are or specific equipment using a specific signal exchange list (SXL).
+The information in each message is dynamic and is defined by technical area or specific equipment using a specific signal exchange list (SXL).
 The SXL also represents the interface between the supervision system / other facilities and equipment.
 The four message types are: